Grieving the End of a Relationship

 These stages need not occur in this order, and one stage may occur several times, or not at all.
 The different emotions can also overlap.
 You may be angry and in a bargaining mode at the same time, or deny what happened and still feel sad.

 While losing a loved one can cause intense grief, for some it may be even harder to get through the grief following a breakup.
-The beloved is still out there, after all, which makes it easy to get stuck in denial: It can be tempting to think that the breakup didn’t really happen, and that it is just a matter of time before you will be back together again.
+The beloved is still out there, after all, which makes it easy to get stuck in denial: It can be tempting to think that the breakup didn’t really happen and that it is just a matter of time before you will be back together again.

 This is a dangerous thought process.
 It may feel comforting at first, but will likely leave you stuck in denial, preventing you from healing.
 It may even launch you on a long, futile bargaining process, in which you unsuccessfully try to convince your beloved that the breakup was a mistake.

 After a breakup, it is best not even visualizing the possibility that it could be reversed.
-In fact, it is best not spending too much time thinking about the relationship and the breakup at all.
+In fact, it is best not to spend too much time thinking about the relationship and the breakup at all.
 Avoid overthinking what went wrong, or how you might be able to make your ex fall in love with you again.
 Leave all thoughts about the relationship and the breakup for some time in the future when you can truly say that you have healed emotionally.

 Meanwhile, allow yourself to recover by truly feeling the pain, anger, and sadness inside you.
 Pay full attention to the gradual fading of these emotions as the days go by.
 Allot certain periods of time each day where you can concentrate on your sorrowful emotions.
-Cry, scream, kick or punch a pillow in the comfort of your own home after work, for example.
+Cry, scream, kick, or punch a pillow in the comfort of your own home after work, for example.

-Much later — once you can truly say that you have accepted the situation — you can devote some thoughts to what went wrong in the relationship, but only in order to avoid making the same mistakes in the future relationships, or to avoid ending up with a partner with the same flaws as your ex might have had.
+Much later — once you can truly say that you have accepted the situation — you can devote some thoughts to what went wrong in the relationship, but only in order to avoid making the same mistakes in future relationships, or to avoid ending up with a partner with the same flaws as your ex might have had.